RZdataprojects/titanic/README.md

-# A project set to predict to likelihood a passenger will survive the ship's jurny through the atlantic.
+# A project set to predict the likelihood a passenger will survive the ship's journey through the atlantic.
 To do so, we have data on each passenger based on 12th col.:
 PassengerId,
 Survived (i.e. stayed alive - used to compare model accuracy),